jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 You can harness this winning strategy, once you realize we prosper by evolving new technologies, tools, and ways of life.
 Happily, we have already created many of the technological adaptations we need to evolve our civilization.

 That is because by the early 1970s, something fundamental shifted: the Mother of All Demos (1968) showed interactive computing's potential, ARPANET (1969) proved networked communication could work, and the microprocessor (1971) made computation portable.
 The core building blocks of networked personal computing existed simultaneously.
-As they converged over the next few decades, the Industrial Age was giving birth to the Internet Age.
+As they converged over the next few decades, the Industrial Age gave birth to the Internet Age.
 It was not long until amazing new digital products filled the world like so many offspring seeking to win their place in nature.

 Sadly, many established people and businesses did not embrace modern inventions, hoping to unnaturally keep their own technologies alive.